BernadetteCB/UndergraduateProject/README.md

-This is the python notebook associated with my final-year project report.
+The Jupyter notebook file is the python notebook associated with my final-year project report.
 It optimises the position of turbines within a wind farm.

-Report will be uploaded in the repository.
+The PDF is my final-year project report.